Jamie and Stoney Red Wings Ticket Giveaway

 1. HOW TO ENTER

 a.
-These rules govern the Red Wings Ticket Giveaway – October 23 promotion (the “Promotion”), which is being conducted by WXYT-FM (the “Station”).
-The Promotion runs on Monday, October 23, 2017 (the “Promotion Date”).
+These rules govern the Red Wings Ticket Giveaway – October 31 promotion (the “Promotion”), which is being conducted by WXYT-FM (the “Station”).
+The Promotion runs on Tuesdau, October 31, 2017 (the “Promotion Date”).

 c.
 At the time of the call, Contestant(s) must provide all information requested including their full name, complete address (including zip code), day and evening phone numbers and date of birth in order to be eligible to win.
 P.O.
 Boxes are not permitted.
 In the event that the selected caller is disconnected or is found to be ineligible, the next caller that successfully makes it through on the call-in line and completes their call will be deemed the Contestant.
 In the event there are no callers and/or no caller answers the quiz question correctly, no prize will be awarded.
 There is no limit to the number of times a listener may attempt to call in to win, but a listener may win a prize once during the Promotion Period.

 d.
 There will be up to one (1) winner.
 The Station is the judge in each Game in its sole discretion.
-The On-Air Game being played is Jamie and Stoney Backwards Quiz.
+The On-Air Game being played is Random Red Wings Player.

 e.
 A description of how the Daily On-Air Game is played is as follows: